 The intern will study and work with NTID faculty members to learn about promoting the English literacy skills needed for deaf and hard-of-hearing students to be successful in college.
 The intern and the faculty will develop a schedule of activities and events for the internship to focus on the individual goals and objectives outlined in the intern's application.

-The successful candidate for this internship will choose one week in either February, March, April, or May during RIT's Winter or Spring Quarters; the intern will determine the exact week.
+The successful candidate for this internship will choose one week in either February, March, April, or May during RIT's Spring Semester; the intern will determine the exact week.
 The internship may coincide with various breaks in the school district of the applicant, such as Presidents' Week in February or Spring Recess, that occur while NTID is in session.